Exit Planning: It can wait until tomorrow, right?

 The most effective and efficient approach to exit planning is to select a single professional who can manage all the others involved.
 Creating new entities or sale agreements is pointless unless the tax implications are first understood.
 Planning to reduce the impact of income taxes may be rendered moot if a company is not in a position to sell.
 Putting the company up for sale may be a disaster if an owner doesn’t understand what buyers are looking for and how much they’re willing to pay.

 Not only will this process determine the best options for your eventual exit from your business, but it also provides a screenshot of the company.
-It helps to identify areas of the organization that can be improved and what can we outsource to others to achieve the highest sale value possible.
+It helps to identify areas of the organization that can be improved and what we can outsource to others to achieve the highest sale value possible.
 Eventually, the planning also leads to a smooth transition, operationally, so that your business continues to be run in the best manner possible by new leadership.

 When to Start?